AhmedKhattabSG/privacy/privacy-policy.md

 Users should always consult a qualified healthcare provider for health concerns.
 For additional details, users are encouraged to review the Health Content and Services policy.

-## Changes To This Privacy Policy

-This Privacy Policy is effective as of October 7, 2024.
-We may update this policy periodically, and changes will be posted on this page.
-If any significant updates are made, we will notify users within the app.

-We reserve the right to update or change our Privacy Policy at any time, and you should check this Privacy Policy periodically.
-If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided us or by placing a prominent notice on our application.

 ## Contact Information